aarong/feedme-transport-ws/README.md

 the `err` argument passed with the transport `disconnect` event has `err.wsCode` and `err.wsReason` properties containing the code and reason specified by `ws`.

+Both of these are available to the application.

 ## Client

 Client transport lets you connect to a Feedme API server over Webockets from